 If you are interested in virtually attending an upcoming session, please contact the DE coordinator at your location.

 UW-Barron County: Sue Kleusch, KLEUSCSE@uwec.edu

 NOTE: Not all sessions are eligible for this service due to session format, time of day and facilitator preference.
 We will try our best to accommodate requests for eligible sessions.

 If you require an accommodation, please notify us at least two weeks in advance of the program so that appropriate arrangements can be made.
-Contact the Activities, Involvement and Leadership Office at email@example.com.
+Contact the Center for EDI Training, Development and Education Office at email@example.com.
 All requests are kept confidential.

 The University of Wisconsin-Eau Claire offers many EDI resources for students, faculty and staff.
 These resources can be helpful for addressing problems on campus and educating everyone on why EDI is important.
 Additionally, there are several free resources available through outside sources that can help continue education and growth.

 Visit the Equity, Diversity, and Inclusion homepage for more information on UW-Eau Claire's EDI mission and links to the following EDI programs: